Advocacy for People with Disabilities

 • Increasing the number of restrooms and widening the entryways of several government buildings and businesses

-• Collaborating with the Erie County Convention Authority on the renovations to Erie Insurance Arena
+• Collaborating with the Erie County Convention Authority on the renovations to Erie Insurance Arena (pictured above)

 If you would like further information about our Advocacy Services please call the office or contact us today.